 All fellows entering any graduate medical education program sponsored by the University of Tennessee College of Medicine must have passed USMLE Steps 1 and 2 (CK and CS) or equivalent examinations (COMLEX-USA or MCCQE).
 Successful completion of USMLE Step 3 is required prior to starting the fellowship.

 All international medical graduates must have ECFMG certification in order to enter the fellowship program.
-If you are not a United States citizen, you must also have a J-1 Visa.
-No other visa will be accepted.

 Application Review Process